 FAQ on mobile phones

-Mobile phones may feature GPS (geo-location), multimedia capacity (photo, video and audio recording and sometimes transmitting), data processing and access to the internet.
+Mobile phones may feature (geo-location), multimedia capacity (photo, video and audio recording and sometimes transmitting), data processing and access to the internet.

 Call and text data from mobile phones may be unencrypted, insecure and vulnerable to being tapped into by third parties in proximity to the mobile phone, using inexpensive equipment.
-Use an encrypted call and messaging application such as Signal (doesn't store meta data) or WhatsApp (make sure your version of WhatsApp is updated and note too that WhatsApp does store metadata).
+Use an encrypted call and messaging application such as (doesn't store meta data) or (make sure your version of WhatsApp is updated and note too that WhatsApp does store metadata).

 Phones give out information about their location.

 Typically, the security of voice communication (and text messages) that travel through mobile phone networks is relatively weak.
 There are inexpensive techniques which third parties can use to intercept your written communications or to listen to your calls.
 If someone is in proximity to your phone, they can receive transmissions from it.
-(Check your Google history)
+(Check your )

 It is therefore vital to be aware of the information that is stored, both actively and passively, on your mobile phone.